Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 The Personal Allowance for high earners

 It’s worth noting that the tax-free Personal Allowance starts to reduce if you earn a higher level of income.
-For every £2 that you earn above £100,000, the Personal Allowance reduces by £1, so your personal tax allowance is zero if you earn £125,140 or more.
+For every £2 you earn above £100,000, the Personal Allowance reduces by £1, so your personal tax allowance is zero if you earn £125,140 or more.

 Income Tax